willorwgl/uninfo/README.md

 ## Overview:

 Uninfo is a data visualization of university statistics (admission rate, diversity, test scores, etc ...)
-It is meant to help high school seniors and college students looking to transfer (like myself) to have a better understanding of their options.
+It is meant to help high school seniors and college students looking to transfer (like myself) to have a better understanding of their options. <a href="luwilliam.me/uninfo">Check it out!</a>

 ## Functionality and MVPs: